 The result on bottom line of the change in the deduction and exemptions will have important implications for persons who are deciding what status to us when filing their taxes, during the period of separation, or in the year of divorce.

 To learn more about how the new tax bill may affect you, we recommend contacting your accountant or tax attorney.
 Nothing in this column should be considered tax advice.
 If you are contemplating or are in the midst of a divorce, be sure to discuss these items with your attorney.
-If you have questions and wish a consultation with Bookspan Law Group, PC, please call 610 565 6200
+If you have questions and wish a consultation with Bookspan Family Law, LLC, please call 610 565 6200